Our aggressive and experienced veterans law attorneys will fight for you.

-When you apply for VA disability compensation for a TBI, the VA will review the evidence, including your service personnel and medical records, your post-service medical records, and any statements you or your friends and family provide, looking for the necessary evidence to grant service connection.
+When you apply for VA disability compensation for a TBI, the VA will review the evidence, including your service personnel and medical records, your post-service medical records, and any statements you or your friends and family provide, looking for the necessary evidence to establish a service connection.

 The VA may order the veteran to attend a Compensation & Pension examination, at which a VA clinician or third-party contractor will examine the Veteran and provide a medical opinion on the nature and severity of the veteran’s condition.
 It is very important that the veteran attend the scheduled examination.
-If they do not report to the examination or provide an explanation as to why they could not attend, VA will likely deny the claim.
+If they do not report to the examination or provide an explanation as to why they could not attend, the VA will likely deny the claim.

 The veteran can also have a private doctor complete a VA disability benefits questionnaire and provide their own medical opinion, which the VA will weigh against its own examiner’s opinion if necessary.
 Other evidence that may be helpful includes statements by the veteran and friends and family members with firsthand knowledge of either the head trauma the veteran experienced during service or the current symptoms the veteran experiences.

-Because TBI symptoms can manifest in a wide variety of ways, they can often be rated either under VA’s TBI evaluation criteria or under the criteria for other mental and physical conditions.
+Because TBI symptoms can manifest in a wide variety of ways, they can often be rated either under the VA’s TBI evaluation criteria or under the criteria for other mental and physical conditions.

 For example, a veteran may have depressive disorder symptoms as a result of a TBI or that overlap with similar TBI symptoms.
-If those depressive symptoms would warrant a higher disability rating under the VA’s rating criteria for mental disorders, then a rating under the mental disorder criteria would be assigned, and those mental symptoms couldn’t also get an additional rating under the TBI criteria.
+If those depressive symptoms would warrant a higher disability rating under the VA’s rating criteria for mental disorders, then a rating under the mental disorder criteria would be assigned, and those symptoms would not receive an additional rating under the TBI criteria.
 Similarly, a veteran’s post-traumatic stress disorder symptoms may be deemed indistinguishable from the cognitive impairment as a result of a TBI.
 The VA should automatically consider which applicable rating criteria are more beneficial to the veteran.